railsgirlslondon/railsgirls-london/README.md

 ## Contributing to This Site

+1. Fork the repository
+2. Create your own branch _git checkout -b **mybranch**_
+3. Apply your changes
+4. Run `rake` to verify that the tests are passing
-Fork it and submit a pull request
+5. Submit a pull request

 Documentation should use [Github-flavoured Markdown](https://help.github.com/articles/github-flavored-markdown), but with explicit links.